bbolli/tumblr-utils/README.md

 # tumblr-utils

+### About this fork

+This fork is focused on tumblr_backup.py.
+It adds Python 3 compatibility, various bug fixes, a few enhancements to normal operation, support for dashboard-only blogs, and several other features - see the output of `tumblr_backup.py --help` for the full list of options.
+Check out the "experimental" branch if you want to try out some less stable extra functionality.

+---

 This is a collection of utilities dealing with Tumblr blogs.

 - `tumble.py` creates new posts from RSS or Atom feeds